azanebrain/braceslesswp/README.md

 brew install node
 ```

 Once node is installeda, you will use Node's Package Manager (npm) to setup each project.
-For example (these terminal commands should be run from the bracelesswp directory):
+For example (these terminal commands should be run from the braceslesswp directory):

 ```bash
 cd grunt-jade